Music at Keble

 “…eager and engaging performances… this is an immensely enjoyable recording.”
 (Gramophone, May 2022)

-Choral scholars read a wide range of subjects at Keble, including Music.
-There are eight choral scholar vacancies (SATB) for entry in October 2023.
+There are typically eight choral scholar vacancies (SATB) for entry in October.

 Choral Scholarship applicants should be of approximately Grade 8 ABRSM (or equivalent) standard with a fluent sight-reading facility and an enthusiasm for working with other musicians, plus a desire to develop their solo singing.
 A keen ear is essential, as is a willingness to commit to the regular weekly pattern of rehearsals and services.